 In many businesses the term loss prevention is a bit of a misnomer.
 While certainly the philosophy is to prevent loss of profits and assets, in practice there is often very little prevention and much reaction.
 Many initiatives become focused on the reactionary processes of LP.
 Resources are allocated to chase dishonest employees, ORC rings, shoplifters and other crisis level security issues.
 These efforts are often required as a nature of the LP role, however, failure to apply efforts strategically ultimately results in dire consequences for the program and an inability to get ahead of shrink because too much time is expended putting out the fires.

 Outsourcing has become a more widely accepted practice across various industries and business functions.
-However, with 15 years of experience in providing these services, we still continue to come across people who are skeptical and apprehensive about outsourcing.
+However, with over 15 years of experience in providing these services, we still continue to come across people who are skeptical and apprehensive about outsourcing.
 It is a decision that involves both a logical decision as much as an emotional decision.
 Is it any different than hiring an internal resource?

 A look back on loss prevention in 2013

 With just seven selling days left in this holiday season, we figured that there might be less time or energy for absorbing new ideas.
 So this week we are providing a recap and links to some of this year’s favorite blog topics.

 Our own Steven May shares his thoughts on active shooter training